mendersoftware/mender/Documentation/update-modules-v3-file-api.md

   Mender runs on; use `Automatic` instead.

-**Note:** Even though the update module won't be called with the `ArtifactReboot` argument when using `Automatic`, it still counts as having executed, as far as the conditional logic is concerned.
+**Note:** Even though the update module won't be called with the `ArtifactReboot` argument when using `Automatic`, `ArtifactReboot` still counts as having executed -- as far as the conditional logic is concerned.

 If any update module returns `Automatic`, then a reboot of the system will be performed after the `ArtifactReboot` state of all update modules that responded